sangeethaNR/sangeethaNR/README.md

 welcome to my github page!!

 - 🔭 I have past experience working as a .Net Developer
-- 🌱 I’m currently learning fullstack development in UCSD
+- 🌱 Recently, earned a certificate in full stack development from the University of California,San Diego(UCSD), with newly developed skills in JavaScript, CSS, React.js,MondoDB,Node.js,Express.js. and responsive web design.

 ## 🛠️ My Skills